 20. For the development of the WLTP EVAP test procedure, the EVAP Task Force took into account existing legislation as well as the recent review and revision of the European evaporative emission test procedure.

-21. The WLTP evaporative emission test procedure focuses only on evaporative emissions that can occur during parking events from both conventional petrol vehicles and hybrid vehicles combining an electric motor with a petrol fuelled engine.
+21. The WLTP evaporative emission test procedure focuses only on evaporative emissions that can occur during parking events from both conventional petrol vehicles and hybrid vehicles combining an electric motor with a petrol-fuelled engine.

 22. The WLTP evaporative emission test procedure is designed to measure evaporative emissions from a parked vehicle using a sealed housing for evaporative emissions determination (SHED).
 Two specific situations are considered: